CANOE SLALOM

 2. Officials and safety kayakers will be located on water with radio coverage to event organisers in case of emergency.

-4. Clear instruction to coaches/team managers will be given about the extent of the organisers responsibilities at the managers meeting.
+3. Clear instruction to coaches/team managers will be given about the extent of the organiser's responsibilities at the managers meeting.

 1. Schools to select teams comprising three boys or three girls in each year group (members are gender and year specific).